eosnetworkfoundation/docs/docs/02_getting-started/02_development-environment/03_before-you-begin.md

 To get started as quickly as possible we recommend using pre-built binaries.
 Building from source is a more advanced option but will set you back an hour or more and you may encounter build errors.

 [[info]]
-| You can find how to build EOSIO from source [here](https://developers.eos.io/manuals/eos/latest/install/build-from-source/).
+| You can find how to build Antelope from source [here](https://developers.eos.io/manuals/eos/latest/install/build-from-source/).

 The below commands will download binaries for respective operating systems.